 Are Reciprocal Link Exchanges Safe for Getting Backlinks?

 The key word here is “excessive”.
-The reality is that link exchanges naturally occur on the web almost every day, which we’ll explain more later.
+The reality is that reciprocal links naturally occur on the web almost everyday, which we’ll explain more later.

 Companies like Dotdash Meridith have dominated Google Search results by using link exchanges internally with their massive portfolios.

-Dotdash Meridith owns Investopedia, The Balance, The Spruce Eats, Verywell fit and many more brands that you’ve probably seen in Google Searches.
+Dotdash Meridith owns Investopedia, The Balance, The Spruce Eats, Verywell fit and many more brands that you’ve probably seen in tons of Google Searches.

-Not just Dotdash Meredith but tons of other publicly traded digital companies are dominating Google with link exchanges and private link networks.
+Not just Dotdash Meredith but tons of other publicly traded digital companies are dominating search engines with reciprocal links and private link networks.